 The University of Aberdeen International Study Centre offers preparation programmes for progression to undergraduate degree study at the university.Discover the International Study Centre

-The world needs more mechanical engineers to help tackle some of the biggest issues of today.
-This includes providing low-cost, sustainable energy to power our homes and industries, efficient and sustainable transport solutions to help keep the world connected and machines to increase yields and reduce waste in agriculture and food production.
+At Aberdeen, we believe that the world needs more mechanical engineers to help tackle some of the biggest issues of today, including providing sustainable energy, efficient and sustainable transport solutions and machines to increase yields in food production.

-The first two years of our engineering degrees cover general engineering, with elements of civil, chemical, petroleum and electrical/electronics, as well as mechanical.
+Our interdisciplinary approach at Aberdeen means that during your first two years, you will study elements of civil, chemical, petroleum and electrical/electronics, as well as mechanical.
 In the later years, you specialise, following your chosen discipline in greater depth.
 You do not need to finalise your choice of specialisation until you begin your third year.

 Available Programmes of Study